Early Decision, Early Action, Regular Decision

 EARLY ACTION (EA) applications are not binding.
 Normally, you may apply to several schools EA and you will receive notification of acceptance earlier than the regular decision pool.
 If you are confident in your application profile/grades, etc. this may be a good option.
 If accepted, an EA applicant can choose to commit to the college immediately, or wait until the spring.
 Under these plans, a student may also apply regular decision to other colleges.

-The ED and/or EA choice....is it right for you?
 The applicant pool for early decision and early action is discriminating.
 If a student’s record is not superior in every way, he/she should devote their energies to strengthening it and consider applying regular decision.
-In addition, some early decision and early action schools who do not admit a student in the early admission may NOT defer their application to regular decision, and will "deny" the applicant.
+In addition, some early decision and early action schools who 'deny' a student early admission may NOT defer their application to regular decision.
 In other situations, a school may elect to move your EA application into the regular decision pool.
-In this case, they are simply saying they are not ready to make a decision on your application and they want to consider your application within the bigger pool of regular decision applicants.
-Ask the college rep/admissions about their deferral process.
+In this case, they are simply saying they are not ready to make a decision and they want to consider your application with the regular decision applications.

 Regular Decision: This is usually a later application deadline allowing students more time to complete applications.
 Students are often notified in March or the beginning of April of their admission decisions.